Image

 Gulfstream IV, IVSP, G300 & G400

 This is a stretched G-III with wider diameter Rolls Royce Tay engines instead of the Rolls Royce Spey engines.
-Has six cabin windows on each side.
+Their nacelles have external fairings for the thrust reverser mechanism.
+The G-IV has six cabin windows on each side, one more than on earlier models.
 The G-IVSP is an enhanced G-IV, but it cannot be distinguished from the G-IV externally.
 When Gulfstream introduced new marketing designations the Gulfstream IVSP became the G400.
-The G300 has a smaller range and less standard options.
+The G300 has a smaller range and less standard options, but is otherwise the same.
 Both are externally not different from the G-IV and G‑IVSP.
-Note that the thrust reversers are normally metallic, but sometimes they are painted to make the aircraft look like a G450!
+Note that the thrust reversers and their fairings are normally metallic, but sometimes they are painted to make the aircraft look like a G450!

 Military versions of the G-IV are designated C‑20F, C‑20G and C-20H by USAF, US Army and US Navy, Tp102 and S102 by the Swedish forces and U-4 in Japan.